Polarsteps vs Google Maps 2026: Journal or Navigator?

 Who should pick Google Maps

-- You need real navigation: turn-by-turn, transit, and walking directions
+- You need real directions: turn-by-turn driving, transit, and walking

 - You want offline maps for driving or walking without data

-- You are discovering restaurants, hotels, and sights with reviews and hours
+- You are hunting for restaurants, hotels, and sights with reviews and hours

 - You want one reliable utility for getting around any city